rousan/rust-web-frameworks-benchmark/README.md

 ## Results

-I ran all those test on:
+I ran all those tests on:

 `MacBook Pro, 2.2 GHz Intel Core i7 processor with 4 cores, 16GB of RAM`